-Social security benefits: Categories of social security benefits
+Social security benefits: categories of social security benefits

-Most people between 16 and the State pension age pay contributions into the National Insurance scheme.
-These contributions enable individuals to claim National Insurance benefits such as the State pension.
+Most people between 16 and the State Pension age pay contributions into the National Insurance scheme.
+These contributions enable individuals to claim National Insurance benefits, such as the State Pension.

-There is a brief summary of the classes of National Insurance contributions at NIM00002 in the National Insurance Manual.
+There’s a brief summary of the classes of National Insurance contributions at NIM00002 in the National Insurance Manual.

-These are the benefits in the social security system that depend on the payment of National Insurance contributions, for example the State pension.
+These are the benefits in the social security system that depend on the payment of National Insurance contributions, for example, the State Pension.

-These are social security benefits that do not depend on the payment of National Insurance contributions, for example child benefit and invalid care allowance
+These are social security benefits that do not depend on the payment of National Insurance contributions, for example, child benefit and invalid care allowance.

 These are benefits where the amount payable depends on the needs and other income of the claimant.
 Income support is a means-tested benefit.